madison890000/mercenaries-and-hunter/README.md

 ## External info

-### Getting Started with Create React App
+### Getting Started with Create React Home

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React Home](https://github.com/facebook/create-react-app).

 #### Learn More

-You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).
+You can learn more in the [Create React Home documentation](https://facebook.github.io/create-react-app/docs/getting-started).

 To learn React, check out the [React documentation](https://reactjs.org/).